sp4rkie/debian-on-termux/README.md

         sh debian_on_termux.sh

-- to watch the installation process type
+- to watch the ongoing installation process type

         tail -F $HOME/deboot_debian/debootstrap/debootstrap.log

+- after the install this log is moved over to

+        $HOME/deboot_debian/var/log/bootstrap.log

-- if all went well (takes about 30min on the hardware below) a script is created to enter the debian guest system
+- if all went well a script is created to enter the debian guest system

         $HOME/bin/enter_deb